syndesi-project/Syndesi/Python/README.md

 ## Notes

-23.10.2023 : continuation timeout isn't suitable for TCP, but it can work for UDP as a UDP server can send multiple response packets after a single packet from the client.
-This can be handled in different ways by firewalls.
-Thankfull that's none of our business so continuation timeout can be implemented

 06.09.2023 : bytearray is changed to bytes everywhere

 23.10.2023 : continuation timeout isn't suitable for TCP, but it can work for UDP as a UDP server can send multiple response packets after a single packet from the client.
 This can be handled in different ways by firewalls.
 Thankfull that's none of our business so continuation timeout can be implemented